BSCrumpton/Deadline2/README.md

 2. clean up deck names on the add dialog.
 All items with 3 hierarchal levels should be pared down to 2 levels, to help reduce the width of the dropdown.
 3. Better ensure that when you update the addon, no deadlines are "lost"
 4. Whenever you delete a deadline, the original config should be re-applied to the deck
-5. Allow selection of parent deck + all subdecks, and apply deadline to all subdecks

 ## Contributing
 Feel free to contribute!
 To offer you some guidance, below is my general development workflow.